From 9 years old.

 On the occasion of the publication of

-Reading with background images by
+Reading on a background of images by

 Location: Auditorium